 - staff numbers needed to serve customer/business needs,

 - production capacity needed over the next 5 years so as to take full advantage of market opportunities (upside risk),

 - and so on.

-So when ISO 9001:2015 is considered for your business don’t be overly concerned about the inclusion of the risk-based approach – you’ve been doing it for years, however informally.
+When ISO 9001:2015 is considered for your business, don’t be overly concerned about the inclusion of the risk-based approach – you’ve been doing it for years, however informally.
 And you’ll probably find that you’ve been doing it formally as well – the risk assessments being continually performed as part of managing and controlling workplace occupational health and safety, for example.